jonclayden/r-manuals/README.md

     make

 to create the new versions (with a `.html` extension).
+The latter step requires [Ruby](http://www.ruby-lang.org/) and the [Hpricot](http://hpricot.com) Ruby gem.

 The changes made to the originals are very minimal: existing style tags are stripped out, a new link to the stylesheet provided is inserted, and JavaScript code is injected to support automatic hyphenation.
-The intention is to make the manuals easier to read and navigate.
+The intention is to make the manuals easier to read and to navigate.